Heart Lab

 We also focus on becoming mindful of the addictive culture’s influence and committing to become sober from it.

-New groups start out with members going through a free 10 week on-line introduction course together.
+Heart Lab materials may be used in any peer support or recovery group.
+People can also join or start a Heart Lab support group.
+All the materials needed can be found in the Heart Lab book and on this website.
+New Heart Lab groups can start out with members going through a free 10 week on-line introduction course together.
 These are facilitated by people with experience in the Heart Lab network who are themselves a part of their own ongoing Heart Lab support circle.
-Each Heart Lab group becomes self-governing and has it's own Pathway for welcoming in new members.
+Each Heart Lab group becomes self-governing and determines it's own process for welcoming in new members.

 We support each other to practice mindfulness and self- compassion as we heal and grow into our full hearted selves.
 Some of us are also recovering from compulsive behaviors like codependency, substance misuse or other long term effects of trauma.
-Using curriculum taken from the The Heart Lab Book, The Mindful Self-Compassion Workbook, Mindfulness teachings, and other sources, Heart Labs are circles of friends supporting each other in our practices.
+Using curriculum taken from the The Heart Lab Book and other sources, Heart Labs are circles of friends supporting each other in our practices.
 Together we hope to learn more about releasing embodied trauma, effective soothing, meeting unfinished inner business, changing destructive false beliefs, deepening spiritual connections, becoming increasingly liberated and joyful plus giving back in ways that reduce suffering.

 Practicing mindfulness and self-compassion in our recovery is essential.
 Over and over when we work to share Mindful Self Compassion practices to people in recovery, we hear them say, “this has been the missing ingredient!”
 Self-compassion is almost never taught as a central pillar in recovery systems.
 People with compulsive personalities almost always come from trauma backgrounds and always almost always have shame-based personalities.
 Mindful self-compassion is a vital core of soothing and self-accepting practices to actually begin a relationship or friendship inside.
 This internal friendliness is the foundation upon which real thriving and wholeness can be built.